jessetane/hyperbind/readme.md

 // </ul>
 ```

-### array updates
+### Array updates

-updating an existing dom element (instead of generating a new one from a string) is possible with the original hyperglue, but it doesn't work for arrays. consider:
+Updating an existing dom element (instead of generating a new one from a string) is possible with the original hyperglue, but it doesn't work for arrays.
+Consider:

 ```javascript
 // original hyperglue